nerdalize/nerd/README.md

 ## Docker

 The nerd CLI can be dockerized.
 To build the docker container run:

 ```docker build -t my-nerd .```

 You can now run the container like so:

 ```docker run my-nerd /go/bin/nerd <command>```

-If you want to use your local nerd config file (which contains your credentials), mount it:
+If you want to use your local nerd config file (which contains your credentials), you can mount it:

 ```docker run -v ~/.nerd:/root/.nerd my-nerd /go/bin/nerd <command>```

 If you just want to set your credentials, you can also set it with an environment variable:

 ```docker run -e NERD_JWT=put.jwt.here my-nerd /go/bin/nerd <command>```

 ## Nerdalize SDK